controlplane-com/circle-ci-pipeline-example-cli/README.md

-# Control Plane - CicleCI Pipeline Example Using the CLI
+# Control Plane - CircleCI Pipeline Example Using the CLI

 This example demonstrates building and deploying an app to Control Plane using the CLI (cpln) as part of a CI/CD pipeline at [CircleCI](https://circleci.com/).